tomjoro/puma_jungle_rbenv_cap3/README.md

 Note: These were tested on Ubuntu 14.04

+These use the *standard* capistrano 3 generated nginx.conf and puma.rb Just be sure to create the directories
+* shared/log
+* shared/tmp/pids
+* shared/tmp/sockets

 Also, these scripts should work for rvm if you just change the run-puma to do the rvm stuff instead of rbenv.

 These scripts make it possible to run jungle init scripts with a capistrano 3 and rbenv setup.